 The robotaxi sector is where China's "deploy first, iterate fast" philosophy is most visible -- and where the cracks are showing.

 Baidu's Apollo Go operates the largest commercial robotaxi fleet in China, with services in Wuhan, Beijing, Chongqing, Shenzhen, and several other cities.
 In Wuhan alone, Apollo Go has been running hundreds of driverless rides daily.
 But the April 2026 mass failure was a watershed moment.
-Over 100 vehicles stalled across the city simultaneously after a software update.
-Passengers reported being unable to open doors.
-The in-car SOS communication system failed.
-The incident was resolved after several hours, but the footage of stranded robotaxis blocking intersections went viral on Chinese social media, feeding into public skepticism about autonomous vehicle readiness.
+Reports described more than 100 vehicles stalling during a system malfunction.
+Passengers reported being unable to exit or get effective in-car help quickly.
+The incident was resolved after several hours, but the footage of stranded robotaxis blocking traffic went viral on Chinese social media, feeding into public skepticism about autonomous vehicle readiness.

 WeRide, headquartered in Guangzhou, operates approximately 2,600 autonomous vehicles across robotaxi, robobus, and freight applications.
 The company has expanded to international markets including the UAE and Singapore, making it one of the first Chinese autonomous driving companies to operate commercially outside mainland China.